strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Custom Primary Color**: Users can select a custom primary color using a color picker popover, as defined in the **Icon & Color Editing Flow** pattern.
 This custom color overrides the theme's default primary color.
 - **Primary Button Gradient**: Primary buttons have a special gradient effect on hover, which is unique to each theme.
 This provides a subtle but polished visual feedback for key actions.
 - **Text-based Button Hover**: For text-based buttons (like those on the login page), the hover and focus state is indicated *only* by the text color changing to the primary theme color.
-No background color is applied.
+No background highlight is applied.

 ### Global Focus & Highlight Style
 This is the single source of truth for indicating user interaction state across the entire application.